Published on October 12th, 2022 by Josh Arnold

 AbbVie faces a significant challenge in replacing lost Humira sales as it faces competition in the U.S. and Europe.
 This is why we have fairly low assumptions for the company’s future EPS growth and fair value P/E multiple.

 Still, the company has built a large portfolio of new products that should keep its growth intact.
-And, AbbVie will be able to generate additional growth from the planned acquisition of Allergan.
+AbbVie will also be able to generate additional growth from the acquisition of Allergan.

 Additionally, the following Sure Dividend databases contain the most reliable dividend growers in our investment universe: